 The Department of School Counseling and School Psychology offers adult learners academic and practical preparation for careers in school counseling and school psychology.
-The department provides coursework and supervises fieldwork leading to the Master of Arts in Education: Educational Counseling; the Master of Arts in Education: Educational Psychology; and the Master of Arts in Education: Educational and Clinical Counseling.
-In addition, the department offers a credential-only program for those who hold a master’s degree and want to seek certification in school counseling or school psychology.
+The department provides coursework and supervises field work leading to the Master of Arts in Education: Educational Counseling and the Master of Arts in Education: Educational Psychology.
+In addition, the department offers a credential-only program for those who hold a master’s degree and seek certification in school counseling or school psychology.

 APU’s Master of Arts in Education: Educational and Clinical Counseling combines the master’s degree and embedded Pupil Personnel Services Credential with 12 additional semester units required for the Licensed Professional Clinical Counselor (LPCC) Respecialization Certificate in Clinical Counseling.
 Graduates of this innovative, blended program hold a highly marketable degree with applications in both K–12 educational settings and the clinical, mental health field.